muthanvinoth/Cleaning-Data/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+### Measures.
+ Subject -
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ### Objective